- What We Do

 The Produce Project Farm Stand

-This Saturday is our first market, May 1st, and it will be open from 9AM – 12PM at 261 8th Street in Troy.
+Saturdays from 9AM – 12PM and Tuesdays from 4PM – 6PM at 261 8th Street in Troy.

 Capital Roots’ Produce Market at the Urban Grow Center.